 - What was the purpose of the event?

-- Document your participation (if you only helped with the planning phase, but non day-of, you are still required to have these) with both:
+- Document your participation (if you only helped with the planning phase, but not day-of, you are still required to have these) with both:

-- Photos of you actively working the event; try not to have selfies
+- Photos of you actively planning/working the event; try not to have selfies (for virtual events, you still need a photos of you planning/working the event).

-- Photos of the event that include a variety of event elements.
+- Photos of the event that include a variety of event elements (for virtual events, you can use screen shots for this requirement).

 - If applicable, if you were on the planning committee, include a written copy of the plan and any supporting materials

-You should make your portfolio website in a professional and creative manner.
+You should make your portfolio in a professional and creative manner.
 The best portfolios show more than just your event management experience.
-Do you have paid or unpaid experience in other creative outlets such as photography, floral design, graphic design, etc?
+Do you have paid or unpaid experience in other creative outlets: photography, floral design, graphic design, etc.?
 Add sections to your portfolio with these creative outlets.
 Show off how awesome you are!
+Did you serve in a leadership role in a student organization that involved event management skills?
+Showcase your talents here!!

 In RPTS 324, you will be submitted a draft of your website portfolio and a final version of your website portfolio.
 If you would like to see the rubrics on how those are graded, please check them out!